allegroai/clearml-docs/docs/webapp/webapp_exp_track_visual.md

 **To view a debug sample in the viewer / player:**

-1. Click the debug sample click the thumbnail.
+1. Click the debug sample thumbnail.

 1. Do any of the following: